anferiro/mocking-database/PITCHME.md

 | Stub | Hardcoded data | DEVs/testers| DEVs/testers|
 | Mock | Data set up by the test | DEVS | DEVs |
 | Virtual Service | Recorded data | Testers | Testers |

+---
+# Mocking database

+---
+## Fake database

+Using a memory database like H2 who behaves as our transactional database.

+---
+### H2

+- It is an open source database built in Java who supports SQL and JDBC API.
+- This database can emulate the behavior of specific databases as:
+    - DB2
+    - Derby
+    - HSQLDB
+    - MS SQL Server
+    - MYSQL
+    - ORACLE
+    - POSTGRES
+---
+### H2 Sample

+---
+## Embedded Database

+Set up a database as part of your development process, and use it when you are executing your integration tests.